SharkieSophie

 - Papastamatiou et al, 2020

-This research shows us that grey reef sharks are not found in groups by chance, but they have a complex and stable social structure within their communities.
+Grey reef sharks are not found in groups by chance, but they have maintain complex and stable social structures within their communities.
 In fact, they are socially advanced and capable of detailed communication.
-This social information sharing will allow individuals to acquire more food, have better health and, as a result, be able to have a higher number of offspring throughout the course of their lives.
-This is known as having a higher "fitness" (Papastamatiou et al, 2020).
+This social information sharing means individuals can acquire more food, have better health and, as a result, have a higher number of offspring throughout the course of their lives (Papastamatiou et al, 2020).

 This is not dissimilar to how human beings have evolved; where forming groups made survival easier, until eventually a complicated social construct became crucial to daily life.
 So, maybe we have more in common with sharks than we have previously thought...